vsrinivas/fuchsia/development/languages/fidl/tutorial.md

 An application almost always implements the **ServiceProvider** interface, which returns interfaces based on the name of the service.
 The FIDL client library provides default implementations of ServiceProvider for all supported languages.

 A **Service** is your implementation of an interface.
 Therefore, within a particular FIDL application, there is one service per interface.
-In the FIDL client library, you will see calls like `AddServiceByName()` or `ConnectToService()`.
+In the FIDL client library, you will see calls like `AddPublicService()` or `ConnectToService()`.

 ![FIDL Architecture](fidl_architecture.png)